The Baby (film)

-The Baby is a 1973 American psychological thriller film directed by Ted Post and written by Abe Polsky.
+The Baby is a 1973 American psychological horror film directed by Ted Post and written by Abe Polsky.
 The film stars Anjanette Comer, Ruth Roman, Marianna Hill, Suzanne Zenor, and David Manzy.
 It tells the story of a social worker who investigates an eccentric family which includes "Baby", a 21-year-old man who acts like an infant.
 The film is considered a cult classic.